 WHO WE ARE:

-Transfer Student Services is one of five units within the Office of Student Transitions.
+Transfer Student Services is one of six units within the Office of Student Transitions.
 TSS was originally established in June of 2007 as one half of the Advocacy Office for Transfer Students and Military Affairs under the vision of then Interim President, Dr. Diether Haenicke, with the purpose of identifying institutional practices, policies and procedures that impact transfer student success.

 WHAT WE DO: